lucas-mdsena/aula-intro-ml-knn/README.md

 <br><br>
 On the other hand, if k is set to 1, we may have underfitting - the comparison factor of the model will be too low.
 <br><br>
 Commonly, the value of k is chosen as the square root of the number of observations in the training set.
 There is also the practice of testing with values between 3 and 10.
-In any case, the value of k should be explored, we will see this in the model optimization part.
+In any case, the value of k should be explored, we will see this in the model optimization lesson.
 <br><br>

 ## Data dimensionality